-Virginia's highway construction program is divided into major component programs known as "SMART SCALE" and "State of Good Repair".
+Virginia's highway construction program is divided into several major component programs.
+The two predominant programs are known as "SMART SCALE" and "State of Good Repair".
 Both programs emphasize transparency and use formulas based on objective data for project selections.
 At the most general level, SMART SCALE projects are intended to improve congestion, safety, accessibility, land use, economic development, and the environment, while State of Good Repair (SGR) projects are limited to the repair, restoration or replacement of deficient bridges and pavements.
 The SGR program is now the most significant source of construction funds for poor structures in Virginia.
 More details on the program can be found on the SGR main and SGR bridge webpages.

-The Commonwealth Transportation Board approved the SGR prioritization and fund distribution processes on May 16, 2018, with a resolution.
-There are currently 290 structures in the SGR program.
+The Commonwealth Transportation Board approved the SGR prioritization and fund distribution processes on February 17, 2021, with a resolution.
+There are currently 310 structures in the SGR program.
 The lists of SGR bridges in Virginia's Six-Year Improvement Program (SYIP) are provided in Table E-1 and Table E-2 in Appendix E.